 This clause is for the 5G ProSe UE-to-UE Relay Communication with integrated Discovery procedure as described in clause 6.7.3.

 The Direct Communication Request message over the first hop PC5 reference point includes:

-- User Info ID of source 5G ProSe End UE.
+- user info (i.e. Application Layer ID) of source 5G ProSe End UE.